smoghal/cognito-custom-resources/README.md

 # Overview

+`UPDATE: CloudFormation now natively supports creation of Cognito Domain, Resources and Client ids.
+So this code should be used for references purposes only.`

 This repository contains sample Lambda functions that handle creating Cognito resources that are currently not supported by CloudFormation.
 These Cognito resources are:

 - Cognito Domain